-In order to prevent spread and reduce demand on practices, there are several measures practices can take to reduce footfall.
+In order to prevent spread and reduce demand on practices, there are several measures practices can take to keep patients safe.

 - Move to total triage for all patient contacts.